www-ivy-111/data550-final-project/README.md

 `Makefile`

-  - contains rules for building the final report
+  - contains rules for building the final report and other targets
   - `make report` will compile the report into `.html` object
   - `make split_data` will generate the outputs of `code/01_split_data.R`
   - `make EDA` will generate the outputs of `code/02_EDA.R`
   - `make modeling` will generate the outputs of `code/03_modeling.R`
+  - `make clean` will clean all outputs